What is Measure 105?

 How can local police coordinate with federal law enforcement?

-Under Oregon’s sanctuary law:
+Under Oregon’s anti-racial profiling law law:

 Local police can arrest anyone, including undocumented immigrants, for committing crimes.
 What police cannot do is arrest someone solely based on suspicions about their immigration status.